7Aditya5/SpotDRAFT-asana-airtable-integration/README.md

 ![image](https://github.com/7Aditya5/SpotDRAFT-asana-airtable-integration/assets/38333466/4fbd45c6-fac2-467e-8071-f207e37aedbc)

 The body as in screenshot is written here.
-Use this exactly to make sure the webhook is registered in Asana server for events like task creation in Asana.
+Use this exactly in the same format to make sure the webhook is registered in Asana server for events like task creation in Asana.
 {
   "data": {
    "resource": "1207344194731447",